 But still I have to say that 2 wheelchair seats per train are simply not enough.
 Every human being, disabled or able-bodied, should have the possibility to take the train easily and spontaneously!
 In France taking the train is much easier than in Germany.
 I can go directly to the train station and take the next train whenever I want to.
 Without making any reservation before.
-The same thing in Japan (to be continued) and so many other countries.
+The same thing in Japan and so many other countries.
 I have to say that I’m a little bit shocked as Germany is a well-developped country serving as role model for so many European neighbours.
 But accessibility of travelling by train is clearly a big point to improve!

 PS: I guess I’ll risk my next attempt in 10 years ;-).